wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/2-get-started-portals.md

-# Getting started with Power Apps portals

 Business with either Dynamics 365 or a custom Common Data Service solution already in place can quickly build a secure portal, and their entire website, with no developers required.

 A Power Apps portal is not automatically provisioned when a new Common Data Service environment is created.
-You will need to provision a Power Apps portal and determine the name, default URL (Universal Resource Locator), language and template.
+You will need to provision a Power Apps portal and determine the name, default URL (Universal Resource Locator), language, and template.

 Power Apps portals evolved from Dynamics 365 Portals.
 Going forward, Dynamics 365 Portals are referred to as Power Apps portals.
 The key difference is that there are a number of additional portal templates available for Dynamics 365-enabled environments.